brinleyostler/data-science-blog/_posts/2024-11-10-post-three.md

 Are audiobooks and ebooks rated similarly at the same rankings?

+With this question, I took each ebook's rating at rank 1, then rank 2, all through rank 240 and subtracted each audiobook's rating at rank 1, then rank 2, through rank 240.
+The plot below shows these differences.

 <figure>
     <img src="{{site.url}}/{{site.baseurl}}/assets/img/rating-diff-plot.png" alt="">
 </figure>

+It appears that while some rankings have large differences in rating, the differences seem to be consistent across rank.
+We can't see any obvious positive or negative trends.

 ### 2) Do the most popular books have the longest wait time?